smileee333/Smart-Valve/README.md

-For detailed documentation of this project please refer to valve_report.pdf file.
+For detailed documentation of this project please refer to Valve_report.pdf file.